Cloud Computing

 It's no secret that most shared hosting platforms are just terrible.
 This includes HostGator, BlueHost, and any other you can think of.
 The only true way to have a solid web host is to build it yourself.
 It's not too complicated either, and I like two cloud hosting companies, Linode and Digital Ocean.

 Our company used Linode (running a LEMP setup) for all our client sites in the early days, and we couldn't be happier about how it helped Zadro Web grow.
 I also created a complete LEMP WordPress setup tutorial if that's your preferred configuration.
-Today, we use a combination of on-prem and cloud architecture.
+Today, we use a combination of on-premises and cloud architecture.

 So, why have a quick start tutorial for Digital Ocean and LAMP if we use LEMP?

-If you're not familiar with LEMP, it uses Nginx (pronounced Engine-x) instead of Apache for the webserver.
-You're going to have fewer setup issues running WordPress or other CMS platforms on Apache.
-Also, with Linode, you can bind many IPs to a single installation, whereas with Digital Ocean, you're only allowed 1 IP per "droplet" -- a droplet is their naming convention for a single VPS (virtual private server).
+Also, with Linode, you can bind many IPs to a single installation.
+In contrast, with Digital Ocean, you're assigned a single IP per droplet -- a droplet is their naming convention for a single VPS (virtual private server).

 If you need the flexibility to host multiple IPs, go with Linode and take the time to learn Nginx.